cohesity/cohesity-vra-blueprints/README.md

 This section describes the details to import the XAAS blueprints.

-##### Prerequites
+##### Prerequisites

 - Cohesity vRO Plugin - Ensure that the plugin is installed and configured on the vRO.
 Click [here](#installing-the-plugin) for the detailed procedure.
 - [Cloud Client](https://code.vmware.com/web/tool/4.7.0/cloudclient) - The vRealize command line utility must be available to import pre built blueprints and use cases in vRA.

 ##### Procedure

-1. Download the Cohesity vRA Blueprint file available in the [repository](https://github.com/cohesity/cohesity-vra-blueprints/tree/master/config/vRA/build).
+1. Download the Cohesity vRA Blueprint file available in the [repository](https://github.com/cohesity/cohesity-vra-blueprints/tree/master/build).
 2. Launch Cloud Client instance on your local system by executing `bin/cloudclient.bat (for windows) or bin/cloudclient.sh for OSX / Linux`.
    The following screen is displayed.
    ![cloudclient](docs/images/CloudClient.png)